sofathitesh/doconce/doc/demos/manual/manual.rst

 Strange non-English characters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The former reason for this problem is that Doconce could only work with latin1
+(ISO-8859) encoding and not UTF-8.
+After May 2013, Doconce applies
+UTF-8 both for HTML and LaTeX.

 Check the encoding of the ``.do.txt`` file with the Unix ``file`` command
 or with::

         Terminal> doconce guess_encoding myfile.do.txt

-If the encoding is utf-8, convert to latin-1 using either of
+If the encoding is UTF-8, convert to latin1 using either of
 the Unix commands::

-        Terminal doconce change_encoding utf-8 LATIN1 myfile.do.txt
+        Terminal> doconce change_encoding utf-8 latin1 myfile.do.txt

-        Terminal> iconv -f utf-8 -t LATIN1 myfile.do.txt --output newfile
+        Terminal> iconv -f utf-8 -t latin1 myfile.do.txt --output newfile

 Wrong Norwegian charcters